MarcoSignoretto/helty-flow-iot/helty_flow/README.md

 ## Installation

-1. Copy the `ha-helty-flow` folder into your Home Assistant's `custom_components/` directory.
+1. Copy the `helty_flow` folder into your Home Assistant's `custom_components/` directory.
-2. Rename the folder to `helty_flow`.
-3. Restart Home Assistant.
+2. Restart Home Assistant.
-4. Go to **Settings > Devices & Services > Add Integration** and search for "Helty Flow VMC".
+3. Go to **Settings > Devices & Services > Add Integration** and search for "Helty Flow VMC".

 ## Requirements